scottdickerson/barbers-hill-woc-library/README.md

 Use this variable before starting the server to set the hostname of the API server (will default to 127.0.0.1 unless set) `set REACT_APP_SERVER_URL=<> npm start`

+by default on the heroku instance it's set to our heroku deployed server set REACT_APP_SERVER_URL=https://barbers-hill-woc-server.herokuapp.com/api

 ### `npm test`